VCU College of Health Professions: History

 The College of Health Professions is located on VCU's MCV Campus and was created in 1969.
 The name of the college was formerly the "School of Allied Health Professions" but was changed to its current moniker in 2018.
 Today, the College enrolls approximately 1,300 students.
 All departments are headquartered in Richmond, Virginia.
 The Department of Nurse Anesthesia also offers its doctor of nurse anesthesia practice (DNAP) programs in Abingdon, Alexandria, and Roanoke, Virginia and in Richmond.
 The Department of Medical Laboratory Sciences offers BS and MS in medical laboratory science programs in Abingdon, Virginia and in Richmond.

 Construction of a new 154,100 square foot building to house all of the academic and administrative units of the College was approved by the VCU Board of Visitors in May 2016.
 The various units and departments were previously spread across multiple VCU buildings and a rented facility near campus.
-Groundbreaking for the facility occurred in May 2017 on the site of former 1950's era dorms.
+Groundbreaking for the facility occurred in May 2017 on the site of former 1950s era dorms.
 Completed in March 2019, the 8-story building is a LEED Certified Silver facility.